ggicci/ggicci.me/content/posts/deploying-aes-128-encrypted-hls.md

 Let's serve our key file `enc.key` on a web server and make it accessible from the URI above.
 Then go back to check if VLC can play this `sample.m3u8`.

 I recommend using [Caddy](https://caddyserver.com/) to start up a web server.
 Which should be easy to learn.
-Example configs in the Caddyfile:
+Sample site config of the Caddyfile:

 ```Caddyfile
 ksm.ggicci.me {